royalmo/hostapd-bot/docs/telegram_bot_api.md

 ### /unsub

-Unsuscribe an already subscribed admin to recieving any notifications every time a new MAC connects.
+Unsubscribe an already subscribed admin to receiving any notifications every time a new MAC connects.

 ```py